 In accordance with the table of ASCII to represent one character is allocated 1 byte (8 bits).
 A set of eight bits can take 28 = 256 different values.
 The first 128 values (from 0 to 127) are constant and form the so-called main part of the table, which include decimal digits, letters of the alphabet (uppercase and lowercase), punctuation (dot, comma, brackets, etc..), as well as the space and a variety of special characters (tab, line feed, and others.).
 Values from 128 to 255 form an additional part of the table, where it is assumed to encode national characters.

+Since there are a lot of national alphabets, then there are many options of extended ASCII-tables.
+This creates additional difficulties.
+For example, we send a letter, written in one encoding, and the receiver is trying to read it in another.
+As a result, he sees gibberish.
+He needs to use a different table for text encoding.

+There is another problem.
+In some languages, alphabets contain too many characters and they do not fit into their assigned positions from 128 to 255 of single-byte encodings.

+The third problem - what to do if the text uses multiple languages (such as English and French)?
+You can not use two tables at once.

+Unicode table was developed to solve these problems at one time.

+Unicode standard of coding symbols

+Unicode character encoding standard was developed in the early 90s.
+This standard allows the use of any language and symbols in the text.

+Unicode provides 31 bytes (4 bytes minus one bit) for encoding characters.
+The number of possible combinations is a huge number: 231 = 2147483684 (i.e. more than two billion).
+Therefore, Unicode describes alphabets of all known languages, including many mathematical and other special symbols.
+However, the information capacity of 31-bit Unicode is still too big.
+So increasingly used abbreviated 16-bit version (216 = 65536 values), which encodes all modern alphabets.

+In Unicode, the first 128 codes coincide with the table ASCII.

 Audio coding